BigOokie/SkiPi/README.md

 # Acknowledgements
 Thanks to those in the [Skywire](https://t.me/skywire) and Telegram groups,as well as the [Skywug Forum](https://skywug.net/) who have helped to provide feedback to enrich this howto.

-Lots of helpful people in those groups - but special thanks to:
+Lots of helpful people in the Skyfleet telegram groups - but special thanks to:
 * MrHodlr | Systems Integrator | Skycoin
 * K. | Systems Integrator | Skycoin
 * asxtree